 Yes.
 You may ask for a nominal donation of attendees to support the project, but it should not be required in order to participate in the event or project.

-No. A Neighbourhood Small Grants project is not designed to be an opportunity to raise funds for another organization or cause.
+No. A Responsive Neighbourhood Small Grants project is not designed to be an opportunity to raise funds for another organization or cause.
 It’s a lovely gesture, but please host a separate fundraising event.

 We’re sorry to hear that, and encourage you to apply again next year.
 Yes, we do encourage as many projects as possible to still happen, even if we cannot provide funding at the time.
 However, you will not be able to use any of the Neighbourhood Small Grants collateral or resources to support your project.

 Yes, you may use part of your grant to cover the cost of municipal permits.